Checklist for Crediting Your Art

 • At your exhibition.
 You do not need dimensions on a label in a live show because people can see the size for themselves.
 It would, however, be included in a checklist of the exhibition.
 (See note about © info on labels above.)

-I encourage you to take five minutes to review all of your sites and promotional pieces to see that you have included your name and credit line.
+I encourage you to take 5 or 10 minutes to review all of your sites and promotional pieces to see that you have included your name and credit line.
 But only if you want the credit.

-This post was originally published March 9, 2017.
-It has been updated with original comments intact.
+This post was originally published March 9, 2017, updated on July 25, 2019, and again now with original comments intact.

 Share this post